NY AG Eric Schneiderman resigns after abuse allegations

 Schneiderman, a Democrat, had issued a statement to The New Yorker saying, "In the privacy of intimate relationships, I have engaged in role-playing and other consensual sexual activity.
 I have not assaulted anyone.
 I have never engaged in non-consensual sex, which is a line I would not cross."

-His representatives sent the same statement to The Associated Press when asked about the accusations.
-They also sent a statement from his ex-wife, Jennifer Cunningham, who said, "I've known Eric for nearly 35 years as a husband, father and friend.
+His representatives also sent a statement from his ex-wife, Jennifer Cunningham, who said, "I've known Eric for nearly 35 years as a husband, father and friend.
 These allegations are completely inconsistent with the man I know, who has always been someone of the highest character, outstanding values and a loving father.
 I find it impossible to believe these allegations are true."

 Schneiderman has been a vocal supporter of the #MeToo movement.
 He filed a lawsuit in February against movie producer Harvey Weinstein and the Weinstein Co. following an investigation into allegations of sexual misconduct, saying the company broke New York law by failing to protect employees from "pervasive sexual harassment, intimidation and discrimination."